MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 In this exercise, you will import and run the CI pipeline for the eShopOnWeb application, and configure pipeline specific permissions.

-#### Task 1: (If done, skip) Import and run the CI pipeline
+#### Task 1:  Import and run the CI pipeline

 > [!NOTE]
-> Skip the import if already done in another lab.

-Start by importing the CI pipeline named [eshoponweb-ci.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-ci.yml).
+> Start by importing the CI pipeline named [eshoponweb-ci.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-ci.yml).

 1. Navigate to the Azure DevOps portal at `https://dev.azure.com` and open your organization.